 The COVID-19 pandemic has driven technological innovation.
 With more people working from home, internet and online services have been stretched to the limit.
 Behind strong leaders at Apple, Google, Amazon and other leading tech giants, companies have responded to fill needs in this new online framework.
 Web meetings, online shopping and other technological aspects driven by COVID-19 have forced quick adaptation and innovation to meet consumers’ needs and, in some cases, keep the economy going.

-The reality is that leaders who push innovation during this crisis are setting their organisations up for better success once the crisis has passed.
+The reality is that leaders who push innovation during this crisis are setting their organizations up for better success once the crisis has passed.
 In fact, history suggests that companies that invest in innovation through a crisis outperform peers during the recovery.
 This finding came to light during the SARS outbreak and the 2009 financial crisis, among others.
 Statistics show that companies that maintained a focus on innovation during the 2009 crisis subsequently outperformed the market average by over 30 percent after the crisis resolved.
 This demonstrated a far-sighted approach with significant benefits beyond just a company’s survival.

 Leaders and CEOs have creatively solved problems and inspired others by taking action and making decisions that might typically take months to emerge from the typical treacle of bureaucracy.
 However, good innovative leadership will continue to emerge, transform and discover new ways to tackle COVID-19 challenges.
 Resilient leaders can see a crisis as an opportunity to elevate and define their corporate culture; resilient leaders can find clarity by testing every decision against touchstones.
 Their companies, and the communities and people they serve, are counting on them.